-The Office of the Director General is composed of:
+- Office of the Deputy Director General for Management and Reform

 - Office of the Inspector General